Okay Hot-Shot, Okay!

 Okay Hot-Shot, Okay! (sometimes Okay Hot-Shot) is a 1963 pop art painting by Roy Lichtenstein that uses his Ben-Day dots style and a text balloon.
 It is one of several examples of military art that Lichtenstein created between 1962 and 1964, including several with aeronautical themes like this one.
 It was inspired by panels from four different comic books that provide the sources for the plane, the pilot, the text balloon and the graphic onomatopoeia, "VOOMP!".

 Lichtenstein made several alterations to the source images as he compiled them into this composition.
 He used themes in this work that relate to those expressed in several of his other works.
-The narrative content is also said to relate to themes from other works, but instead of Lichtenstein's own works it relates to Jackson Pollock's contemporaneous works.
+The narrative content is also said to relate to themes from other works, but instead of Lichtenstein's works it relates to Jackson Pollock's contemporaneous works.

 Background

 During the late 1950s and early 1960s a number of American painters began to adapt the imagery and motifs of comic strips.
 Lichtenstein made drawings of comic strip characters in 1958.
 Andy Warhol produced his earliest paintings using this style in 1960.
 Lichtenstein, unaware of Warhol's work, produced Look Mickey and Popeye in 1961.

 Soon, Lichtenstein advanced from animated cartoons to more serious themes such as romance and combat depictions.

 Lichtenstein said that at the time, "I was very excited about, and very interested in, the highly emotional content yet detached impersonal handling of love, hate, war, etc., in these cartoon images."
 The work was inspired by five different comic book panels made by Russ Heath and Irv Novick.
 The plane, the pilot, the text balloon and the graphic onomatopoeia, "VOOMP!", all come from panels from different comic books.